loplex/openapi-generator-test-1/README.md

-### swagger-parser-v3 test1
+### swagger-parser-v3 test1 - fixed

-This repo branch shows bug in `swagger-parser-v3` when merging more specifications into one.
+This repo shows bug in `swagger-parser-v3` when merging more specifications into one.

-For working solution, look at branch `swagger-parser-fixed`.
+This is branch, where the bug is **fixed**.

+To checkout required submodule with fixed version of `swagger-parser-v3`, **you have to run**:

+`git submodule update swagger-parser`